raunak0400/Readme-Generator/CONTRIBUTING.md

 Thank you for your interest in contributing to GitHub README Generator!
 This document provides guidelines and information for contributors.

+## 🆕 New UI/UX Features
+- The project now includes advanced UI components such as the Animated Typing SVG section, animated buttons, tooltips (e.g., for font selection), and improved color picker.
+- When contributing, please ensure new UI/UX features are well-documented and tested.
+- Use Tailwind CSS and follow the established design patterns for consistency.

 ## 📋 Table of Contents

 - [Code of Conduct](#code-of-conduct)